MartinThoma/MartinThoma.github.io/_posts/2012-10-23-a-practical-approach-to-floats.md

 title: A practical approach to floats
 author: Martin Thoma
 date: 2012-10-23 12:40:45.000000000 +02:00
-categories:
-- Code
+category: Code
-tags:
-- C
-- Coding
-- float
+tags: C, Coding, float
 featured_image: 2012/10/float-scheme1.png
 ---
 If you make a computer science degree, you will have to learn how numbers are internally represented.
 Most of the time, you get explanations like the pictures below: